-Sidley Austin LLP, our counsel, will issue an opinion for us about the legality of the common units, Latham & Watkins LLP has rendered an opinion with respect to material U.S. federal income tax consequences regarding the common units.
+Sidley Austin LLP, our counsel, will issue an opinion for us about the legality of the common units.
+Latham & Watkins LLP will issue an opinion concerning the material federal income tax considerations regarding the common units.
+Any underwriter will be advised about other issues relating to any offering by their own legal counsel.